What is Peppol?

 - to get participants to test this environment, supported by technical resources from the operations office.

 The results of the CTC PoC project will be vital for determining OpenPeppol’s business strategy in this area in 2021.

-The IT Planning Council in Germany is a steering committee comprized of federal and state governments.
-It coordinates IT cooperation and e-government projects within the framework of the national e-government strategy.
-It also defines matters such as IT interoperability and security standards.
+The IT Planning Council in Germany is a steering committee of the federal and state governments that coordinates cooperation in the field of IT and defines IT interoperability and security standards and coordinates e-government projects as part of the national e-government strategy, among other things.

 In order to enable CTCs in the Peppol network, we first need to integrate the various domestic tax authorities into the data exchange - at least for the tax relevant content.
 The preferred approach at present is an outsourced clearance process.